-  Earlier this year, the American Academy of Pediatrics restated their opposition to marijuana legalization based on its well-documented negative effects on the developing brains of children and adolescents, such as impaired memory and problem solving (see Reuters Health story of January 26, 2015 here: http://reut.rs/1GiiDI9).
+Earlier this year, the American Academy of Pediatrics restated its opposition to marijuana legalization based on its well-documented negative effects on the developing brains of children and adolescents, such as impaired memory and problem solving (see Reuters Health story of January 26, 2015, here: https://reut.rs/1GiiDI9).

 “Counteracting the perceptions that (marijuana) is harmless with a balanced message about the potential harms is important,” Dr. Hasin told Reuters Health.
 “For researchers, I think it’s important to find what characteristics put people at risk.”